EnriqueZav96/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

       </t>
    </templates>

-You maybe noticed the `owl="1"` temporary attribute, it allows Odoo to differentiate Owl templates from the old JavaScript framework templates.
-Note that Owl templates are not the same as QWeb templates: they can contain additional directives, such as `t-on-click`.
+The `owl="1"` attribute allows Odoo to differentiate Owl templates from the old JavaScript framework templates.
+In the future, this attribute will no longer be necessary, since all static templates will be rendered by Owl anyway.
+Note that Owl templates are not the same as QWeb templates: they can contain additional directives such as `t-on-click`.

 1. Displaying a counter
 =======================